Non-Smooth, H\"older-Smooth, and Robust Submodular Maximization: Introduction.

-\paragraph{Our contributions} Motivated by this, we study the problem of maximizing a continuous submodular function that does not admit a Lipschitz continuous gradient, and may not be differentiable.
-We develop solution methods that do not require a smoothing step nor a smoothness assumption.
-We focus on deterministic continuous DR-submodular functions that are monotone, while our framework extends to the stochastic case. \begin{itemize} \item We prove that the continuous greedy algorithm works for a differentiable continuous DR-submodular function as long as it is differentiable and has a H\"older continuous gradient, i.e., H\"{o}lder-smooth.
+\paragraph{Our contributions.} Motivated by this, we study the problem of maximizing monotone up-concave continuous functions, which all robust versions of submodular functions satisfy.
+Our methods work for functions which do not admit a Lipschitz continuous gradient, and may not even be differentiable. \begin{itemize} \item We prove that the continuous greedy algorithm works for a continuous up-concave function as long as it is differentiable and has a H\"older continuous gradient, i.e., H\"{o}lder-smooth.
 Here, H\"older continuity is a relaxed notion of Lipschitz continuity.
-We show that the algorithm returns a solution whose value is at least $(1-1/e)\text{OPT}-\epsilon$ after $O(1/\epsilon^{\frac{1}{\sigma}})$ iterations, where $\text{OPT}$ is the optimal value and $\sigma$ is the H\"older exponent. \item For functions that are non-differentiable or differentiable but non-smooth, we propose a variant of the mirror-prox method that achieves a value at least $\text{OPT}/2-\epsilon$ after $O(1/\epsilon^{\frac{2}{1+\sigma}})$ iterations.
-In particular, we have $\sigma=0$ for non-differentiable functions, in which case, the number of required iterations is $O(1/\epsilon^2)$. \item We show that the mirror-prox method can be used to solve robust submodular maximization, providing algorithms that finitely converges to a solution that achieves value at least $\text{OPT}/2-\epsilon$ after $O(1/\epsilon^{2})$ iterations and does not violate constraints. \item We consider a distributionlly robust formulation of submodular maximization under Wasserstein ambiguity and provide a reformulation where the objective function is not smooth but admits a H\"older continuous gradient with parameter $\sigma = 1/2$.
-We then show that the continuous greedy algorithm returns a value at least $(1-1/e)\text{OPT}-\epsilon$ after $O(1/\epsilon^2)$ iterations and that the mirror-prox method achieves a value at least $\text{OPT}/2-\epsilon$ after $O(1/\epsilon^{\frac{4}{3}})$ iterations. \end{itemize} Our framework also applies to the case of robust and distributionally robust maximization of submodular set functions via their multilinear extensions.
-Recently, the problem of maximizing a "submodular + concave" function, which is the sum of a submodular function and a concave function, is introduced~\cite{submod-concave}.
-Submodular + concave functions are not necessarily submodular but belong to the class of up-concave functions, which includes submodular functions.
-In fact, our framework works for any up-concave functions that are not necessarily differentiable nor smooth.
+We show that the algorithm returns a solution whose value is at least $(1-1/e)\OPT-\epsilon$ after $O(1/\epsilon^{\frac{1}{\sigma}})$ iterations, where $\OPT$ is the optimal value and $\sigma$ is the H\"older exponent.

+\item For functions that are non-differentiable or differentiable but non-smooth, we propose a variant of the mirror-prox method that achieves a value at least $\OPT/2-\epsilon$ after $O(1/\epsilon^{\frac{2}{1+\sigma}})$ iterations.
+In particular, we have $\sigma=0$ for non-differentiable functions, in which case the number of required iterations is $O(1/\epsilon^2)$.